Course Title: Facilitate e-learning

 - administer practice and formative assessment into the e-learning experience

-- detail monitoring of the e-learning program and student progress.
+- detail monitoring of the e-learning sessions and student progress

 Task 3: Knowledge questions:

-You will answer short answer questions relating to TAEDEL501 in 100 to 200 words for each question.
+This task is asking you to answer eight (8) short answer questions relating the TAEDEL501 in 100 to 200 words for each question.

 It is a requirement of the Diploma of Training Design and Development (TAE50216) program that all assessment work be submitted electronically through the Canvas LMS.